kylpo/notes/Images.md

 - What should load?
 - When should it load?
 - How should it load?
-- How should it respond to viewport changes?
+- How should it fill its space?

 ## What type is it?
 In the wonderful DX world of React Native, we need only reach for one tool: `<Image>`.
 But on the web, we have more to choose from: `<img>`, `<picture>`, and `background-image` of a `<div>`.

 So, which one should we use?
-Well, let me answer this question with a question.
-Is the image **content**?
+Well, let me answer this question with a question: is the image **content**?

 If it is something that you'd like indexed by SEO, and visible if a user printed the page, then it is content.
 Often these images are stand-alone, like logos, images of a product on an e-commerce site, and images in a blog post.
 This is the world of `<img>`s and `<picture>`s.
 Exactly which of these two you'll use is decided in a future question.